4 Ways to End Voice Conference Hell

 He advises striking a balance between viewing the speaker and supporting content on-screen, and providing opportunities for people to discuss and work on their own in their locations instead of trying to fill every minute.

-“You don’t want people come in and just talk, talk, talk: you want to make it very interactive between the presenters and the audience,” he said.
+“You don’t want people to come in and just talk, talk, talk: you want to make it very interactive between the presenters and the audience,” he said.

 Dr Carey said it was important to establish a set of ground rules—for example: how to ask questions, and rules about movement during the meeting to avoid interruptions.